mende1/mende1/README.md

 - **Langs**: Python, C/C++, Java.
 - **Front-end** with React.
 - **Computer Science as a whole**
-> Click [here](https://github.com/gustavo-mendel/meus-projetos-da-faculdade) to see my College Works and Study (in Portuguese)
+> Click [here](https://github.com/gustavo-mendel/meus-projetos-da-faculdade) to see my academic works (in Portuguese).

 ---